Mysterious Castles of Clay

 Mysterious Castles of Clay is a 1978 film about a termite colony; filmed in Kenya by Joan and Alan Root, and narrated by Orson Welles.
 It was nominated for an Academy Award for Best Documentary Feature and received a Peabody Award.

+One version of the film, known as simply Castles of Clay, was narrated by British actor Derek Jacobi.

 Because the original film was lost, only three copies are known to exist in the United States.
-One of these is in the possession of famed nature documenter Ken Burns, another is in the possession of the science department of the Colorado Rocky Mountain School.
+One of these is in the possession of famed nature documenter Ken Burns; another is in the possession of the science department of the Colorado Rocky Mountain School.